Introduction and who we are

 - Information in connection with managing your business lease/tenancy.

-- Contractual and other benefits (such as pay, pension, bonus schemes, maternity and paternity leave) information;
+- Contractual and benefits information, such as pay, pension, bonus schemes, maternity and paternity leave information

-- We are obliged to share information with the relevant authorities for the prevention and detection of crime.
-The request for this information may be made under a police warrant or court order or an information sharing protocol.
+We are obliged to share information with the relevant authorities for the prevention and detection of crime.
+The request for this information may be made under a police warrant, court order or an information sharing protocol.
 We may also share CCTV images in safeguarding cases.

 General enquiries and other information received

-This section relates to any information voluntarily sent by the Data Subject and not caught by any other section within this policy.
+This section relates to any information voluntarily sent by the Data Subject and not caught by any other section within this statement.

 We will process, store, retain and share personal information where relevant and appropriate to do so for the purposes of responding to or managing any general enquiries or other information received, volunteered or sent to us by the data subject that is or may be connected to any of our activities.